alcoat/seamsh/Readme.rst

 - Import ESRI shapefiles to define tagged domain boundaries, interior lines and interior points.
 - Define arbitrary mesh elements size fields based on distances from lines or raster files.
-- Create a low-resolution valid topology from high-resolution non conformal (i.e. intersecting) data.
+- Create a low-resolution valid topology from high-resolution non-conformal (i.e. intersecting) data.

 Seamesh is distributed under the GPL_.
-See the gitlab page of the project for the `source code`_  and `bug reports`_.
-The documentation_ contains examples, Python API references and installation instructions.
+See the project gitlab page for the `source code`_  and `bug reports`_.
+The documentation_ contains examples, Python API reference and installation instructions.
 Binary packages for 64 bits linux, windows and OSX are available on pypi_.

 .. _gmsh : https://www.gmsh.info